LaxarJS/ax-media-widget/README.md

 *R1.2* Type and source of the content are received through a *document resource*.
 The expected structure of the document resource are described in section [integration](#integration).
-The AxMediaWidget MUST act as a slave of the resource according to the master/slave pattern.
+The ax-media-widget MUST act as a slave of the resource according to the master/slave pattern.

 *R1.3* The source of the content to be displayed is defined in the resource by a URL.

 *R1.4* The type of the media content MUST comply with the MIME type according to [IETF RFC #822] which is defined in the resource.
-The AxMediaWidget MUST support the following types and MAY support further types.
+The ax-media-widget MUST support the following types and MAY support further types.

 For Images: image/png, image/jpeg and image/gif.

 For Websites: text/html and application/xhtml+xml plus application/pdf.

-*R1.5* The AxMediaWidget MUST support the option to display a title received with the media resource as headline.
+*R1.5* The ax-media-widget MUST support the option to display a title received with the media resource as headline.
-Independently of this option the AxMediaWidget MAY display a received title as an image tooltip.
+Independently of this option the ax-media-widget MAY display a received title as an image tooltip.

-*R1.6* The AxMediaWidget MUST support the option to display an image caption received with the media resource.
+*R1.6* The ax-media-widget MUST support the option to display an image caption received with the media resource.

-*R1.7* The AxMediaWidget MUST allow to configure an action to trigger display of the media content.
+*R1.7* The ax-media-widget MUST allow to configure an action to trigger display of the media content.

 ### 2. Adjust the Size to the Media Content (layout)
-*R2.1* The AxMediaWidget MUST use the available width to determine the width of the media content *(size-to-container)*.
+*R2.1* The ax-media-widget MUST use the available width to determine the width of the media content *(size-to-container)*.

 *R2.2* The widget MUST determine the height according to the width and the aspect ratio of the image (default behavior of the browser).